The blind stumble on Delhi's 'broken' streets

 NEW DELHI: Tapping his white cane, Vinod Kumar Sharma spends four hours a day running the gauntlet of crowded trains and New Delhi's congested, potholed and often pavement-less roads.

 Sharma is one of an estimated 63 million visually impaired people in India, according to the World Health Organization.
-Of those, some eight million are completely blind - around 20 per cent of the global total.
+Of those, about 8 million are completely blind - around 20 per cent of the global total.

 Many Delhi roads lack pavements, forcing the 44-year-old father-of-three to walk on the roadside, probing his white cane in front as cars and trucks tear past just centimetres away.